LaurentVeyssier/Image-Captioning-Project-with-full-Encoder-Decoder-model/README.md

 Overall the model has 12.227.735 learnable parameters (the pre-trained CNN extractor is fixed).

-I used both SGD and Adam optimizer.
-Results achieved after one epoch were promising in both cases.
+I used Adam optimizer with standard parameters.
+Results achieved after one epoch were promising and improved with further training (3 epochs in total, for a total of 8 hours).
 Samples are shown below.

 ## Results

-After one epoch using SGD optimizer (lr=0.01, no momentum).
-Some context of the image is captured in the proposed caption which is still approximative ('surfboard' and 'ocean' correct, 'ridding' not correct).
+After one epoch: The context of the image is already captured in the proposed caption but it remains approximative ('surfboard' and 'ocean' correct, 'ridding' not correct).

 ![](asset/sample-1-epoch-SGD-optim.PNG)